vivekruhela/miRPipe/README.md

 + Password : iiitdelhi123

 Commands:
-1. If oyu are already logged into your docker accout then logout with the help of following account:
+1. If you are already logged into your docker accout then logout with the help of following account:

 docker logout